 - AP Music Theory

-Olathe high schools' grading system is reflective of two weighted grade systems.
-One system is in place for students graduating in 2012 and a revised system that went into effect with the Class of 2013.
-The implementation dates by graduation class are used to ensure that students have equal access to the opportunity for grade weighting.
+Olathe high schools' grading system is reflective of a weighted grade system.
 The weighted grade system is used to determine all Olathe student honors and distinctions.

 Students should see their counselor for specific information regarding computation of weighted grades.

 Tenth-, 11th- and 12th-grade students have the opportunity to take academic courses which have been identified by the school district and Johnson County Community College as college-equivalent courses (College Now).
 All College Now students must have appropriate ACT or Compass test scores.
 (See your school counselor for more information.)
 Upon payment of specified tuition and fees and successful completion of the courses, college credit can be earned.
 Only students admitted to designated college equivalency courses can apply for this college credit option.

 JCCC will charge an amount not to exceed that charged to any student as tuition for enrolling in similar campus-based courses.
 No additional charge beyond those authorized for high school rental fees and materials used for classroom activities will be made.

 Enrollment information will be distributed in all high school courses designated as college credit classes.
 Note: Kansas Regents colleges will accept no more than 24 College Now credits earned in a high school setting.
 Contact your school counselor for more information.

 The statute prohibits students from earning more than 24 credits via a concurrent enrollment partnership (CEP) program, defined as classes taught during the high school day by an approved high school instructor.
 Students can earn additional credits during high school via concurrent enrollment (CE or often called dual credit) by taking courses taught by attending the community college directly.
 This statute does not impact the number of credits that will transfer to a regent's school.